L0UARN/L0UARN/README.md

 I'm interested in lots of aspects of computer science, and learning new stuff is what drives me.

-I am currently a software engineering student at UBO (Brest, France), after finishing my CS bachelor's degree at the IUT of Lannion (Lannion, France) and 2 years of full-stack web development in apprenticeship at ID Interactive (Arradon, France).
+I am currently studying for a software engineering master's degree at UBO (Brest, France), having finished my CS bachelor's degree at the IUT of Lannion (Lannion, France) and 2 years of full-stack web development in apprenticeship at ID Interactive (Arradon, France).

 On the side, I'm doing with game development using only open-source tools, like Godot, Blender and Krita.